scuzzydude/asimov/asimov.md

 The first sketch had a plaque.

-> *In 1889, basketball founder James A. Naismith discovered the very first archeological evidence of a civilization that invented sports, art, writing, mathematics, feminism, and fishing on the shores of the Brazos River.
+> *In 1889, basketball founder James A. Naismith discovered the very first archeological evidence of a civilization that invented sports, art, writing, mathematics, feminism, and fishing on the banks of the Brazos River.
 These ancient people built a sprawling civilization thousands of years before these innovations were passed on to Eurasia and Africa.
 Naismith tried to bring his discoveries to academia but was hunted by The Texas Rangers who wanted to keep the secrets of history to themselves.
 In consultation with industry leaders, it was decided to keep most of the history secret, as it could upset the existing power dynamic.
 In a last-ditch effort to keep the history secret, the evil Texas Ranger Cordell Walker blew up the caves and this notebook is the only remaining evidence of the location of the true cradle of civilization, in what is now Austin County, Texas, on the shores of the Brazos.*

 "This is unbelievable.
 Michael, basketball, not soccer is the first true sport.
 And it was invented by the ancient Texans."